 4. Sit for a massage

-Located throughout the airport, massage chairs start at €2, so you can work out neck and back kinks from the last flight.
+Massage chairs are located throughout the airport, starting at €2, so you can ease any neck or back kinks from your previous flight.

 Works of Parisian art and culture are on display in rotating galleries at the airport.
-Currently artwork from the prestigious Conservatoire de Paris along with masterpieces from the Louvre are on display until the end of 2020.
+Currently, artwork from the prestigious Conservatoire de Paris and masterpieces from the Louvre are on display until the end of 2020.

 6. Visit the library

 A modern library in Terminal 4’s Hall B lends out traditional print media and magazines, children’s books, and tablets loaded with eBooks.
-Comfy leather couches and big tables invite you to work or relax with your own book, or any of those on loan.
+Comfy leather couches and big tables invite you to work or relax with your book or any of those on loan.

 7. Have fun at the arcade